 Summer Undergraduate Research Fellowship

 Participants are provided with room, board, a modest living allowance and up to $350 travel reimbursement.
-In addition, those program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the entering class of 2021.
+In addition, program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the next fall's entering class.

 Required Supplemental Application Materials

-Instruct your recommenders to include the course(s) they taught with you as a student within their letters.
+Instruct your recommenders to include the course(s) they taught you within their letters.
 Arrange to have your letters of recommendation/evaluation and transcripts sent to the Heritage College.
-Documents may be sent through regular U.S. mail, Interfolio, VirtualEvals, the AACOMAS application site, or emailed directly to email@example.com.
+Documents may be sent through regular U.S. mail, Interfolio, VirtualEvals, or emailed directly to email@example.com.

-You will be able to select up to five faculty mentors below with whom you would like to work.
-Please rank them in order of preference in your application portal.
+You will be able to select and rank up to five faculty mentors with whom you would like to work.
+This information will also appear in your SURF application portal.

 Tropical Disease Research in Ecuador: Epidemiological, entomological and clinical studies in rural communities of Ecuador.